suganyaGaurav/Bro-Buddy-Serverless-GenAI-Conversational-System-AWS-/README.md

 ---

-# Bro-Buddy — Governance-First AI Companion System
+# AI Companion System for Guided Conversations [Bro-Buddy] — Governance-First AI Companion System

 A production-ready GenAI system designed with governance, safety, and observability at its core.